How much money is enough to move to and live in Hawaii in 2023?

 Add to that the cost of gas, renting apartments that are very small and with pay for parking issues all over Waikiki if that’s where you plan to stay, and it gets expensive.

-According to a survey I did of residents living in Hawaii, their average food bill per person in the family was, as a minimum, around $300.
-I routinely ate $800-1K per month just for me!
+It’s not hard to see how a family in Hawaii will need to spend thousands of dollars each month.
+The trips to Costco for 2 people average out to about $1,000/mo in 2023.
 It is not difficult to do; there are some great restaurants on the islands.
 Restraint is called for!
 Restraint I obviously didn’t have.
 Maybe that’s why I exercise so much.

 I think the figure mentioned above is being conservative.
 I typically used over $200 in electricity per month.
 Unless you’re really conscious about your electricity use, your average bill for a home will be over $200 and probably more like $300.